madebyaman/hacker-wp-theme/readme.txt

 = Does this theme support any plugins? =

-Hacker Journey includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Hacker WP includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==